enamahmedshahaz/BabyWatcher/README.md

 # BabyWatcher
-This is my Andorid Application to monitor sleeping baby :)
+This is my Android Application to monitor sleeping baby :)

 This was done as a semester project in my versity.